 Whenever you send or receive information on the Internet, it passes through a network of multiple computers to reach the destination.
 Historically, any of these computers could read your data, because it was not encrypted.

 Much of this data is quite sensitive — and valuable to hackers.
-It can include private communications that are not end-to-end encrypted, financial information, and, for web applications that don’t use the Secure Remote Password protocol, even login credentials.
+It can include private communications that are not end-to-end encrypted(new window), financial information, and, for web applications that don’t use the Secure Remote Password protocol(new window), even login credentials.

 To protect sensitive data, security experts developed a new standard protocol to send and receive Internet traffic: Transport Layer Security (TLS).
 This was preceded by Secure Sockets Layer (SSL) but that has now largely been replaced by TLS.

 In this article, we’ll cover the basic concepts behind TLS and TLS certificates.
 You can also skip around to the different sections: